HWTechClub/Custom-Static-Website-Generator-Docs/content/whatsappweb/ command.md

 +++
-title = "Command Class"
+title = "Command"
-description = ""
+description = "hello"
-weight = 1
+weight = 6
 +++

 This defines the type for the user commands.
 Every `Command` is string with a callback function associated with it.
 We have flag variables to check  whether the command requires input or media .